Is it possible to pursue a dream while attending school, employed at a job, and juggling multiple responsibilities? Absolutely!

-A SMART goal is specific, measurable, attainable, realistic, and time-bound.
+A SMART goal is specific, measurable, achievable, realistic, and time-bound.
 The act of writing your goals packs your dream with power and sets the dream-to-action process onto a course headed towards success.

-SPECIFIC: I successfully design a vibrant website that includes a blog by January 1st.
+SPECIFIC: I successfully design a website that includes a blog by January 1st.

 MEASURABLE: I develop a timeline with deadlines for each section of my website.
-I will write and post a blog on my website every Monday.
+I write biweekly blog posts.

-REALISTIC: I possess the creative and innovative knowledge and skills to design my own website.
+ACHIEVABLE: I possess the creative and innovative knowledge, skills, tools, and financial resources to design my own website.
 I also hired a professional to offer assistance as needed.